 (f) Organization of national awareness-raising events and public awareness campaigns; raising awareness among parliamentarians and increasing use of the advocacy role of non-governmental organizations;

-(g) Attracting more high-level participation at official meetings of the treaty bodies and involving prominent actors in the promotion of the treaties.]
+(g) Attracting more high-level participation at official meetings of the treaty bodies and involving prominent actors in the promotion of the treaties.

-5. [Fifth priority]: Creating and increasing synergies and cooperation
+5. Creating and increasing synergies and cooperation

-14. Option 1 [The fifth priority objective is to identify opportunities to create and increase synergies with other relevant Conventions and international processes and to improve coordination among and within Parties] Option 2 [ Opportunities to create and increase synergies with other relevant Conventions and international processes and to improve coordination among and within Parties could be identified].
-Related actions [may] include the following:
+14. Identification of opportunities to create and increase synergies with other relevant Conventions and international processes and to improve coordination among and within Parties.
+Related actions include the following examples:

-(a) Identification of Conventions/legal instruments that show room for improved coordination/harmonization to generate synergies with regard to their implementation and that of their obligations [(for example, synchronizing steps to be taken to meet the requirements for notification/information-sharing and public participation under various legal instruments)];
+(a) Identification of Conventions/legal instruments that show room for improved coordination/harmonization to generate synergies with regard to their implementation and that of their obligations

-(b) Avoid undertaking overlapping obligations and actions with other relevant Conventions and organizations, [that could include, for example, the ECE multilateral environmental agreements, the World Health Organization, the Organization for Economic Cooperation and Development (OECD), the Organization for Security and Cooperation in Europe, the International Atomic Energy Agency, the United Nations Framework Convention on Climate Change and the United Nations Convention on the Law of the Sea];
+(b) Avoid undertaking overlapping obligations and actions with other relevant Conventions and organizations;

 (c) Aim to improve the cost-efficiency of the secretariats of the above-mentioned treaties and organizations, for example, by undertaking joint capacity-building activities, and, if feasible, by sharing staff and resources.

-6. [Sixth priority:] Increasing bilateral agreements
+6. Sixth priority: Increasing bilateral agreements

-15. Option 1 [The sixth priority objective is to increase the number of bilateral agreements for the implementation of the Convention and the transboundary procedures of the Protocol and simplify their drafting] Option 2 [The number of bilateral agreements for the implementation of the Convention and the transboundary procedures of the Protocol could be increased and their drafting be simplified in order to achieve uniformity of interpretation of the treaties between neighbouring countries.]
+15. Increasing the number of bilateral agreements for the implementation of the Convention and the transboundary procedures of the Protocol and simplifying their drafting in order to achieve uniformity of interpretation of the treaties between neighbouring countries.

-7. [Seventh priority:] Enhancing networking
+7. Enhancing networking

-16. Option 1 [The seventh priority objective is to improve transboundary cooperation through enhancing the use and functioning of the networks of national focal points and points of contact for notification,] Option 2 [Transboundary cooperation through enhancing the use and functioning of the networks of national focal points and points of contact for notification could be improved,]for example, through:
+16. Improving transboundary cooperation through enhancing the use and functioning of the networks of national focal points and points of contact for notification for example, through:

 (a) Organizing regular meetings with focal points from neighbouring Parties/the region;